 Understanding credit and its impact on your payments.

 Your credit and how it will impact your cost for financing a mortgage loan.
 Try asking your mortgage broker “What Is The importance of your Credit Score?
 What does that mean to me, the consumer?”.
-The Solutions First Team at Inlanta Mortgage we will take the time to explain all of this to you.
+The Solutions First Team will take the time to explain all of this to you.
 Until you get in contact with us here is a brief summary for you to start with.

 Basically the higher the credit scores the lower the interest rate you may qualify for. however lower interest rates are not just based on credit.

 Credit is one of the five major factors impacting your rate.

 Your credit score is a gauge used to measure or determine your risk to the lender.
 Credit is based on your past willingness or ability to pay.
 Companies report credit to the one or all of the three major credit reporting agencies.
 These three agencies are TransUnion, Experian, and Equifax.
 Each of these agencies have slightly different formulas for their very complex mathematical models.
 They will evaluate many different types of information in your credit file, but ultimately get similar results.